marckassay/spypkg/README.md

 ### 'yarn in lieu of npm' configuration example

-For this configuration, add the `spypkg` property to `package.json`, add the location folder (i.e. '.spypkg'):
+For this configuration, add the `spypkg` property to `package.json`, add the location folder (i.e. '.spies'):

 ```json
  {